 Buy Compatible Cartridges

-Original equipment manufacturer (OEM) ink is not the only new cartridge purchase option.
-Compatible cartridges are available for most printer models from e-commerce retailers like 123InkJets.com, a retailer described by TechSupportAlert.com as "a really good service oriented company with good prices and low shipping costs".
+OEM ink is not the only new cartridge purchase option.
+Compatible cartridges are available for most printer models from highly recommended e-commerce retailers.

 Give Recycled Cartridges a Try

-Purchasing recycled cartridges can be significantly less expensive than buying new, brand name or store brand ones, while producing the same results.
-Bill Swanson, CEO of Cartridge World North America, explains the price difference between recycled and new cartridges, saying "In the simplest terms, it's because many components of printer cartridge can be used again without sacrificing the quality of the cartridge."
-Swanson states that his company's ink cartridges can "save customers as much as 30 percent over competitors," an assertion backed up by reviews on Yelp.
+Bill Swanson, former CEO of Cartridge World North America, explains the price difference between recycled and new cartridges: "It's because many components of a printer cartridge can be used again without sacrificing the quality of the cartridge."
+Swanson states that recycled cartridges can "save customers as much as 30 percent over competitors."

 Purchase Refill Kits